When I say purple prose, what springs to mind?

 How to Fix Purple Prose

 If you’ve discovered that your prose is, indeed, looking a little purple, don’t despair!
-There’s a few things you can do to clean it up.
+There are a few things you can do to clean it up.

 Purple prose draws attention away from the story by over-describing everything.
 The fix here is simple: don’t do that!